- Principal: Michele Daly

-- The building, which opened in 1974, features self-contained classrooms.
-Classrooms are equipped with the latest technology.
+- The building, which opened in 1974, features self-contained classrooms as well as 8 portable classrooms.

-- The Southland faculty is comprised of state certificated teachers with diversified backgrounds and experiences.
+- The Southland Faculty is comprised of state certified teachers with diversified backgrounds and experiences.

-- A resource team, speech clinician, and guidance specialist provide help for students with learning disabilities, physical handicaps, or emotional problems.
-Southland has two high-functioning autistic cluster units on site.
+- A resource team, speech pathologist, and guidance specialist provide help for students with learning disabilities, physical handicaps, and emotional problems.

-- The teachers and administrator are formally evaluated on a regular basis to assure the quality of classroom instruction.
+- The teachers and administrators are formally evaluated on a regular basis to assure the quality of classroom instruction and school administration.

 - Our teachers actively participate in job embedded professional development.
-Professional Learning Communities are a core part of our school culture where student learning and growth is discussed weekly.
+Professional Learning Communities are a core part of our school culture.

-- A nutritious hot lunch is offered daily.
-Free or reduced price lunches are provided for qualifying students.
+- Our cafeteria offers both breakfast and lunch programs daily.
+Free or reduced price meals are provided for qualifying students.

-- An active PTO and School Community Council assist with school activities and regularly give input on important school issues.
-Volunteers are often found in the building assisting teachers and students.
+- An amazing PTO and School Community Council assist with school activities and regularly give input on important school issues.
+Volunteers are always found in the building assisting teachers and students.